 - "Setting Off" Song: "Sing ho, for the life of a bear!
 Sing ho, for the expedition!"

 - Series Continuity Error: The flashback to Kanga and Roo first moving to the Hundred Acre Wood features Tigger.
-This contradicts The Many Adventures of Winnie the Pooh where Kanga and Roo were already residents before Tigger first appeared.
+This contradicts The Many Adventures of Winnie the Pooh (and the original books) where Kanga and Roo were already residents before Tigger first appeared.
 An episode from The New Adventures of Winnie the Pooh where Roo is switched with Piglet (willingly in said episode for avoiding the bath instead of the movie's attempt to drive the new arrivals off) also counts as one.

 - Sliding Scale of Adaptation Modification: Most of the adapted Milne flashbacks fall into Pragmatic Adaptation territory, in that they take some noteworthy liberties (such as adding Tigger into all of them, giving Piglet greater importance, and a higher emphasis on slapstick) but still have the same basic story flow.